coatespt/cursor-twitter/SESSION_NOTES.md

 For instance, if you have 10,000 Tweets in a batch, with an average of 10 tokens in each Tweet text, that's 100,000 tokens spread over, say, 24 busyword processors.
 This means each of the F processors would get about 4,166 tokens, and the counter values would have a mean of 4.166 when the signal 3pk is detected.
 (We use {-1, -1, -1}) at which point the processor suspends reading the queue and processes the batch.

+For low-frequency words, it doesn't take a great number of usages to show up against such a background distribution.
+If a frequency class is for one-or-two-in-a-million words, half a dozen usages in a batch would raise the three counters its 3pk lands on to more than double the expected value.

-In other words, we have imposed a non-Gaussian distribution on top of the underlying background distribution.
+In other words the anomalously busy words impose a non-Gaussian distribution on top of the underlying background distribution.
 In summary:

 - A Z-score is computed for each counter as if the distribution were Gaussian.
 - Technically, our counters are not Gaussian